Creepin' (Metro Boomin, the Weeknd and 21 Savage song): Background and composition

+Music video

+A music video for the remix of "Creepin'" was released along with it on March 17, 2023.
+It stars all four artists and actress Coco Jones.

 Critical reception

 Brady Brickner-Wood of Pitchfork pointed out the track as a prime example for Metro's ability to think outside the box "without sacrificing the foundation of what makes his music so appealing in the first place".
 Jason Lipshutz at Billboard called the song a standout track on the album due to Metro engaging "in some rollicking genre exercises" and "joyfully" re-creating "I Don't Wanna Know".